lquidfire/postallow/README.md

 ## Hosts that Don't Publish their Outbound Mailers via SPF Records
 Because Postallow relies on published SPF records to build its allowlist, mailers who refuse to publish outbound mailer IP addresses via SPF are problematic.

 For smaller mailhosts without SPF-published mailer lists, the included `query_host_ovh` file is a working example of a script that queries a range of hostnames for a specific mailer (`mail-out.ovh.net` in the included example), collects valid IP addresses, and includes them in a custom allowlist.
 The new custom allowlist may then be included in as an additional entry in your Postfix's `postscreen_access_list` parameter (see **Usage** above).
-An example of the `query_host_ovh` file's output is included in the `/examples/` folder as `postscreen_ovh_allowlist.cidr`.

 To create additional customised query scripts for mailers that don't publish outbound IPs via SPF, copy the example `query_host_ovh` file to a new unique filename, edit the script's mailhost and numerical range values as required, set a unique output file (`/etc/postfix/postscreen_*_allowlist.cidr`), include the output file in Postfix's `postscreen_access_list` parameter, then configure cron to run the new query script periodically.